wheelbarrowing/wheelbarrowing.github.io/_posts/2025-01-14-layers-of-conversations.md

 Most organisations stop at the term "communicate".
 This is what leads to meaning and purpose being atop vision/mission slides that get presented in onboarding.
 The org speaks in a one-to-many tone, and expects the worthy to listen and associate with its purpose.

 But that is not how someone finds meaning and purpose.

+Finding a meaning and purpose is about subscribing to a new idea.
+Onboarding slides are like flashing an Instagram ad story, and hoping that people will find resonance.
+No. Finding resonance with an idea is a repeated activity.
+There are false starts, a lot of moments of flops.
+A better way to think of someone subscribing to an idea is to think of a kid learning to skate for the first time.
+The false starts are many, before someone finds resonance.